JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `parts`

-Web Symbols representing available HTML element parts for matching with [CSS `::part`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) pseudo-element.
+Poly Symbols representing available HTML element parts for matching with [CSS `::part`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) pseudo-element.
-CSS parts can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+CSS parts can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-Within CSS file, an additional scope for matching classes is built from Web Symbols matching HTML element name preceding the `::part` keyword.
+Within CSS file, an additional scope for matching classes is built from Poly Symbols matching HTML element name preceding the `::part` keyword.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- `CssTermImpl` - Web Symbols should represent available CSS parts for matching.
+- `CssTermImpl` - Poly Symbols should represent available CSS parts for matching.
 The CSS part's actual name should not be taken into account when building the scope.

 ### JavaScript